BETA PHOTO: North Wall of The Y

 : ... : Y - North Side

 Climb the finger crack crux off the ground.
 This is 5.9 to 5.10+ depending on finger size and reach.
-Being taller with fat fingers helps.
+Being taller with fat fingers probably helps.
 You can get finger size cams in, but don't fall, because without a perfect belay you'll land awkwardly on jagged rocks.
-DON'T SMEAR ON THE PETROGLYPH!
-If you're not sure you can climb this without impacting the archaeology, don't climb it.
-Easy 5.4 stemming leads to the top....[more]
+Easy 5.4 stemming leads to the top.
+Please try not to touch or stand on or near the petroglyph.
+If you're not sure you can climb this without impacting the archaeology, don't climb it....[more]
 Browse More Classics in NM

 Latest Regional Forum Messages